 Kotor is always the first place everyone stops at when visiting Montenegro and rightfully so!
 But, Herceg Novi is a charming coastal town that is also worth spending some time in.

 This town has a very laid-back vibe.
-You can wander through the old town and explore the Kanli Kula Fortress, or relax at Žanjice Beach.
+Wander through the old town and explore the Kanli Kula Fortress, or relax at Žanjice Beach.
 If you happen to be driving over from Dubrovnik, then this is the best starting point for your trip to Montenegro.

 Another gem is on the coast, that you might want to add to your list is Lustica Bay.
 This town is a luxurious destination but definitely less crowded.
 This is where you will find boutique hotels, fine dining, and beautiful beaches like Plavi Horizonti.
 It’s makes for a perfect stop to an itinerary.